kunnn1/Quant-Calc/README.md

 # Quant Calculator
-QuantCalc is my Pytjon-based finanical calculator application that holstically analyzes the stock performance of over 500 stock ticker objects (MSFT, APPL etc.) using historical data from Yahoo!
+QuantCalc is my Python-built finanical calculator application that holstically analyzes the stock performance of over 500 stock ticker objects (MSFT, APPL etc.) using historical data from Yahoo!
 Finance's API.
-The application primarily three key financial metrics commonly used in trading and quantitative finance: Sharpe Ratio, Sortino Ratio and Maximum Drawdown, and generates detailed .CSV reports summarizing these key financial metrics and further visualizing cumulative returns for multiple stock tickers as a line plot graph for holistic financial analysis of stock and investment performance over time.
+The application primarily calculates three key financial metrics commonly used in trading and quantitative finance: Sharpe Ratio, Sortino Ratio and Maximum Drawdown, and generates detailed .CSV reports summarizing these key financial metrics and further visualizing cumulative returns for multiple stock tickers as a line plot graph for holistic financial analysis of stock and investment performance over time.
 # Project Attributes
 Multiple Stock Analysis: Input multiple stock tickers for comparative analysis.